OS-1337/tiny486/README.md

 ####	Standardized Platform to target
 Targeting a modern i486 implementation makes it easy to test and debug issues.

+This includes:
+- Having as much modularity as possible for integration
+- Utilizing commercial off-the-shelf parts and still new made ones wherever possible.
+  - Adapting old interfaces where doing so is a major quality-of-life improvement.
+    - I.e. USB instead of PS/2 (HIDman) and SATA instead of IDE (with some simple bridging chip).
+  - Avoiding EoL & discontinued parts as much as possible!

 ### Archival / Bridging System
 To allow access to older media, like Floppy Disks and legacy drives, a system that can interface with said controllers is necessary.
 - PCI -> ISA is finnicky and doesn't work with low-level tools running on FreeDOS, OS/2 and MS-DOS.